R300-AI/MTK-genio-demo/README.md

 ## Tutorials
 By exploring these Python examples, you will be able to fully understand the fundamental steps involved in deploying AI models on these chips, including preprocessing, inference computation, post-processing, and visualization.
 This will help you quickly grasp the complex workflows and apply them to your own projects.

-The available applications and models are listed below, and it is recommended to start with similar functionality of your senarios.
+The available applications and models are listed below, and it is recommended to start with similar functionality to your scenarios.

 ### List
 * **Deploy Computer Vision Applications Using Ultralytics YOLO** |
 * **Deploy Language Process Applications Using Ollama** |